php-school/php8-appreciate/exercises/have-the-last-say/problem/problem.md

 The list of countries will be picked at random, so the CSV will be different each time your program runs.

-When using `fgetcsv` there a bunch of arguments which change the behaviour of the way the CSV is parsed.
+When using `fgetcsv` there's a bunch of arguments which change the behaviour of the way the CSV is parsed.
 In our case we want to change the `separator` argument, which defaults to a comma `,`.
 We need it to be the pipe `|` character.